jim0thy/anvil/README.md

 ## What This Does

-Atlas turns Copilot CLI into a **multi-agent orchestration system**.
+Anvil turns Copilot CLI into a **multi-agent orchestration system**.
 Instead of one agent doing everything, tasks are classified and routed to specialists — each optimized for a specific domain.
 Agents delegate to each other, run in parallel, and chain quality reviews automatically.

 ### Key Features